ampreeT/SourceCoop/README.md

 # About
 This project aims to make Black Mesa campaign levels and other custom maps fully playable in multiplayer.
-We do this by fixing and enabling features from the singleplayer version of the game.
+We do this by fixing and porting features from the singleplayer version of the game.
 Maps are directly modified as they load on the server, so there's no need for players to redownload them.
 Both linux and windows dedicated servers are supported.

 ## Features & fixes (not everything)